Joe Justice

 Joseph Justice Sr. (November 16, 1916 – July 25, 2005) was an American football, basketball, and baseball player and coach.
-He served as the head football coach at Rollins College in 1949.
+Justice played on the United States national team at the 1939 Amateur World Series in Havana.
 He served as the head baseball coach at Rollins from 1947 to 1971, leading the Tars to the 1954 College World Series becoming the smallest school in NCAA history to do so.
+Justice was also the head football coach at Rollins College in 1949.

+A native of Asheville, North Carolina, Justice attended Asheville High School.
+He was the older brother of Charlie Justice, who played college football at University of North Carolina at Chapel Hill and professionally in the National Football League (NFL) with the Washington Redskins.
+Just died on July 25, 2005, at his home in Fern Park, Florida, after suffering from Parkinson's disease.